Faculty and Staff

 2018-Present Examining Public Library Service to LGBTQ+ Communities for Health Information, IMLS.
 PI.
 A three-year investigation into how public libraries can promote the health of their LGBTQ+ communities. $298,000.
 More info»

 Co-Principal Investigator.
 Library Staff and Drag Queen Perspectives and Decision-Making About Drag Queen Storytimes (ALA Diversity Grant).
 Interviewing public library staff and drag queens to explore factors influencing decisions to host or not host these storytimes, supports and challenges encountered when hosting, strategies used to address these challenges, and how drag queen storytimes may complement existing library programs and services. $2,500.

 Dr. Kitzie's teaching is driven by students’ individual research and practice interests and supports these interests with class readings, lectures, and discussions.
 By the end of the class, she aims to have worked with students to develop their critical thinking skills, not only within the realm of theory and practice but also related to cultural competency.
 Currently, she is teaching Information Transfer and Introduction to Library and Information Studies.

 Kitzie, V. (2018).
-Affordances and constraints in the online identity work of lgbtq+ individuals [Special issue, “Queer Internet Studies”].
-First Monday, Eds.
+Affordances and constraints in the online identity work of LGBTQ+ individuals [Special issue, “Queer Internet Studies”] First Monday, 23(7), Eds.
 D. Cockayne, J. Gieseking, & J. Lingel.
-More»
+Link»

 Chair, Advocacy Committee, American Library Association Gay, Lesbian, Bisexual, Transgender Round Table (2017-2018).